sefinek24/Sefinek-Blocklist-Collection/README.md

 </div>

 ## 📝 Information
-Visit the official website of the project at [blocklist.sefinek.net](https://blocklist.sefinek.net) for more details.
+- Visit the official website of the project at [blocklist.sefinek.net](https://blocklist.sefinek.net) for more details.
-The collection of lists was updated on **December 11, 2024**.
+- You're welcome to join my [Discord server](https://discord.gg/53DBjTuzgZ), where I post the latest announcements and important updates.

 > [!WARNING]
 > **I do not permit commercial use of my lists (CC BY-NC-ND 4.0).** Lists that I did not author are shared under the licensing terms specified by their original creators.